forseti-security/forseti-security/_docs/howto/deploy/change-gcp-deployment.md

 ---
 #  {{ page.title }}

 This page describes how to change or _upgrade_ an existing installation of Forseti.

-There are four steps steps to upgrading existing deployments of Forseti.
+There are four steps to accomplishing this with existing deployments of Forseti.

  1. [Get the latest version](#get-the-latest-version)
  1. [Check for differences](#check-for-differences)